bloominstituteoftechnology/Web-HttpAjaxI-Guided-Project/readme.md

 # Steps
   * Adjust Chrome Devtools settings to make the most of the Network tab.
   * Load a website and break down the `Network` tab.
-  * Set up a mock endpoint using `Mockable.io` that serves a person with an id, name and age.
+  * We can run server.js to spin up a server on localhost:3000 with a couple endpoints.
-  * Explain `Postman` interface and make a request to our fake endpoint to prove it works.
+  * Explain `Postman` interface and make a request to our endpoints to prove they work.
   * Set up a component to hold `error`, `loading` and `person` slices of state.
   * Build `setPerson`, `setError` methods.
   * Build a `fetchPerson` method that uses `fetch` to hit our endpoint.
 Focus on happy path.